cgrindel/bazel-starlib/doc/markdown/rules_and_macros_overview.md

 <!-- Generated with Stardoc, Do Not Edit! -->
 # Rules and Macros

-The rules and macros described below are used to format, test and copy Starlark source files.
+The rules and macros described below are used to maintain markdown files.

 On this page: